dqromney/markups/projects/training/amazon/aws/aws.md

         - Locations designed to deliver content to end users.
     - EC2 "Memory Optimized" instance type
         - Designed to deliver fast performance for workloads that process large data sets in memory.
+    - EC2 "General Purpose" instance type
+        - Provides a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.
     - Rehost: lift and shift
         - Consists of a simple transfer of application resources from an on-premises data center to the AWS cloud.
     - Shard Responsibility Model (Principles)